/*

 SETTING: KDCA to KTEB, Monday June 22, 2026, 0830 local departure, VMC with scattered buildups in the NY terminal area

-ADM THEMES: Task saturation under cascading amendments, speed/altitude management, loss-of-separation risk, go-around discipline, plate interpretation under pressure
+ADM THEMES: Task saturation under cascading amendments, speed/altitude management, loss-of-separation risk, go-around discipline, plate interpretation under pressure, fuel-reserve discipline in terminal holds

 HAZARDOUS ATTITUDES: Macho ("I can handle it"), invulnerability ("I fly this every week"), resignation ("just do what ATC says")